alfiebeard/password-protected-webpage/README.md

 ## Key Features
 * Lightweight password protection for webpages
 * No need for a complex user management system
-* Several example protected webpages (including a video)
+* Several example protected webpages (including one protecting a video)
 * Saves a user's session, so they do not need to re-enter the password
 * Protected with a basic content security policy (CSP) using Flask-Talisman
 * A cool incorrect password shake animation (if that's what you're after).